 But the fun doesn’t end just because a day of sightseeing does.
 Prague’s charm and magic continue from daylight to nightlife scene, making it a city that plays host to a lot of fabulous evening pleasures and activities.
-From amazing theater performances, music clubs, and bars to romantic river cruises, here is the compilation of best ways to wind up your day and enjoy your night out in this ancient city.
+From amazing theater performances, music clubs, and bars to romantic river cruises, here is the compilation of best things to do in Prague at night.

 Address: Národní 2, 110 00 Nové Město, Czechia